niuers/Distributed-System-Design-Review/Stream Processing.md

 2. If a consumer is offline, it may miss messages that were sent while it is unreachable

 ### Message Brokers/Message Queue
-1. is essentially a kind of database that is optimized for handling message streams [13].
+1. It is essentially a kind of database that is optimized for handling message streams [13].
 It runs as a server, with producers and consumers connecting to it as clients.
 Producers write messages to the broker, and consumers receive them by reading them from the broker
 2. By centralizing the data in the broker, these systems can more easily tolerate clients that come and go (connect, disconnect, and crash), and the question of durability is moved to the broker instead
 3. Faced with slow consumers, they generally allow unboun‐ ded queueing (as opposed to dropping messages or backpressure), although this choice may also depend on the configuration.
 4. A consequence of queueing is also that consumers are generally asynchronous: when a producer sends a message, it normally only waits for the broker to confirm that it has buffered the message and does not wait for the message to be processed by con‐ sumers.
 The delivery to consumers will happen at some undetermined future point in time—often within a fraction of a second, but sometimes significantly later if there is a queue backlog.
+1. The broker assigns individual messages to consumers, and consumers acknowl‐ edge individual messages when they have been successfully processed.Messages are deleted from the broker once they have been acknowledged.
+This approach is appropriate as an asynchronous form of RPC. for example in a task queue, where the exact order of mes‐ sage processing is not important and where there is no need to go back and read old messages again after they have been processed

 #### Message brokers compared to databases
 1. Databases usually keep data until it is explicitly deleted, whereas most message brokers automatically delete a message when it has been successfully delivered to its consumers.
 Such message brokers are not suitable for long-term data storage.